anroots/kohana-simple-migrations/README.md

 * Kohana 3.2
 * Kohana Database module
 * MySQL as the database
+* Linux as the server machine

 # Development

-This is an unstable, untested version of the module.
+This is an **unstable, untested** version of the module.
 Use at your own risk.
 I'm currently trying to incorporate the module into my own projects so I could get a feel of what needs to change.

 ## Licence